quan-digital/bitmex-kollector/README.md

 ## Setup & usage

-- Setup your API key and secret on settings.py (or copy secret.py.sample to secret.py for extra privacy)
+- Setup your API key and secret on settings.py (or copy secret.py.sample to secret.py for extra privacy).

-- pip3 install -U websocket-client (or source kollector.env/bin/activate)
+- pip3 install -U websocket-client (or source kollector.env/bin/activate).

-- Run main.py
+- Run main.py :)

-- Data will be stored in settings.DATA_DIR ('data/' by default, change for deploy)
+- Data will be stored in settings.DATA_DIR ('data/' by default, change for deploy).

-- Since AWS EC2 us-east-2 has an empirical uptime guarantee of 99.8922% ([source](https://cloudharmony.com/status)) and there are 2.628e+6 seconds in a month, we could deal with 2838 seconds of downtime in a month.
+- Since AWS EC2 us-east-2 has an empirical uptime guarantee of 99.8922% ([source](https://cloudharmony.com/status)) and there are 2.628e+6 seconds in a month, we could deal with 2838 seconds of downtime in a month, with an average of 95 seconds of downtime a day, or four seconds of downtime per minute.

 - With that in mind, from 23:59:5X to 23:50:59 (range defined in settings.TRANSITION_SECS), kollection restarts so files are renamed correctly and websocket runs smoothly.